 Joachim and his family eventually moved to Washington, DC, in the USA in January 2023.

 Since the announcement of the title change, Crown Prince Frederik and Crown Princess Mary have expressed support for the choice, while the Queen has further explained that she made this choice so that her son, Frederik, wouldn’t have to.
+She then abdicated the throne in January 2024, putting her words into practice.

 This move is part of the Danish monarchy staying in line with royal “slimming” that has taken place across European royal families, including Sweden’s monarchy.